Cross Validation in R: What You Must Know in 2025?

 This section examines eight popular cross-validation techniques in R, describing their usage, strengths, and limitations.

-The Validation Set Approach is one of the simplest cross-validation techniques.
-It involves splitting a dataset into two parts:
+The Validation Set Approach is one of the simplest cross-validation techniques, where the dataset is divided into two subsets:

 library(caTools)